 Network:

 - Access to the Intune endpoints.
-You can test this with the following scrip
+You can test this with the following script

 How does it work?

 The Intune driver management is a feature on top of WUFB.
-It sycs the detected driver updates into Intune to show to the administrator which update is pending.
+It syncs the detected driver updates into Intune to show the administrator which updates are pending.
 The administrator can decide during the creation of the configuration which strategy he wants to follow:

-- Automatic installation with the option to delay the installation for an defined number of days and the possibility to pause updates
+- Automatic installation with the option to delay the installation for a defined number of days and the possibility to pause updates

-- Manual installation where the administrator have to approve pending updates
+- Manual installation where the administrator has to approve pending updates

 The workflow looks like this: Hardware vendors mark an update as necessary or recommended.
 WUfB-DS syncs this information with Intune, which then performs a check to see if the update applies to the devices in the field.
 If it does, the update gets approved automatically.
 The device will then install this update during its next Windows Update scan.